 Virtue that is more talked than walked is not necessarily infertile, it may just be infantile

 Actually however, their virtue may just be infantile.
-Infants sometimes overestimate their abilities; they may believe they can run, but can just toddle.
+Infants sometimes overestimate their abilities; they may believe they can run, but they can merely toddle.
 Similarly, some adults may overestimate their willpower or underestimate their conditionings.
 They may sincerely want to live virtuously and may therefore talk about it.
 But their conditionings may thwart them.

 When infants can’t run, we don’t deride them; we encourage and assist them till they grow and learn.
 We can be similarly empathic with those who talk about virtue more than walk it.
 Instead of dismissing their talk as just a show, we can show them the way.